sts10/compound-passphrase-list-safety-checker/readme.markdown

 The aim of the `find_words_to_remove` function is to remove the fewest number of these bad words to make the list compound-safe.
 When I ran it on the 1Password wordlist, I got 498 words back, which I dumped in to `scrap-lists-of-compound-words-and-components/words_to_remove_from_agile_list.txt`.

-Then the `make_clean_list` function removes these 498 words, giving us the list found in `compound-safe_word_lists/agile_words_compound-safe.txt`, a list of 17,830 words compound-safe words.
+Then the `make_clean_list` function removes these 498 words, giving us the list found in `word_lists/agile_words.txt.compound-safe`, a list of 17,830 words compound-safe words.

 Now, we should note that reducing the length of the list from 18,328 words to 17,830 has a cost.
 Given 1Password's current list of 18,328 words, when a user adds one of these words to their passphrase, they're adding about 14.162 bits of entropy to their passphrase.
 Using the shortened, compound-safe 17,830 word list, each randomly generated word would add about 14.122 bits to the passphrase.
 Of course, Agile Bits/1Password could replace the 498 words while keeping the list compound-safe.

+## Still to do

+- Use multiple threads to speed up the process.
+- Make the command line text output during the process cleaner and more professional-looking.